kragen/derctuo/markdown/line-numbered-isam-buffers.md

 variant of ISAM or just a hash table) then the whole buffer structure can be FP-persistent.

-Ropes don't have an obvious way to handle markers, though.
+Ropes don’t have an obvious way to handle markers, though.
 Rope nodes are immutable.
 If you store markers in an immutable rope node, you can copy them to a new node if you make modified versions of it, easily supporting operation #3 --- but how do you support operation #4, jumping to a marker?
-Storing a pointer to a rope node in a marker doesn't help --- even if that rope node *is* in the version of the buffer of interest, you can't traverse the graph to its parent, because it may have many parents, some of which are in the version of interest and some of which are not.
+Storing a pointer to a rope node in a marker doesn’t help --- even if that rope node *is* in the version of the buffer of interest, you can’t traverse the graph to its parent, because it may have many parents, some of which are in the version of interest and some of which are not.

-The ISAM approach provides FP-persistence, like ropes, without losing the ability to track down a marker; its compensating drawback is that copying text from one buffer to another, or from one place to another in the same buffer, requires copying all the text's characters.
+The ISAM approach provides FP-persistence, like ropes, without losing the ability to track down a marker; its compensating drawback is that copying text from one buffer to another, or from one place to another in the same buffer, requires copying all the text’s characters.
 (*Cut* and paste can avoid this.)

 ### Monoidal computations ###

 (See also [Monoid prefix sum](monoid-prefix-sum.md).)

-Aside from simple undo, there's another set of operations commonly required in text editors which can be supported efficiently by ISAM or ropes, but not in any way I can see with a simple linked-list piece
+Aside from simple undo, there’s another set of operations commonly required in text editors which can be supported efficiently by ISAM or ropes, but not in any way I can see with a simple linked-list piece
 table: things like syntax highlighting, line numbers, and display